 The Global Elements entry helper window displays the items, tuples, hypercubes, and dimensions present in the taxonomy, and handy buttons let you filter the display based on various criteria, such as type, text, source, and so on.
 Double clicking any element in the window selects it in the Main Window and displays its configuration in the Details window, where you can easily view and/or edit its properties.

 As you are editing an XBRL taxonomy in XBRL view, the Find in XBRL tab and numerous sorting options make finding information in XBRL files, which tend to be rather large and complex, much easier.

 With its graphical display of XBRL taxonomy elements, easy-to-understand windows and tabs, and intelligent XBRL editing entry helpers, XMLSpy makes it easy to visualize, edit, and document complex XBRL taxonomies.

 The XBRL Taxonomy Wizard in XMLSpy gives you a user-friendly way to get started when extending an industry-standard XBRL taxonomy to customize it for your organization.

 You simply enter your company name or ticker and select the taxonomy you wish to extend: XMLSpy includes built in support for the standard US-GAAP and IFRS taxonomies.
 The Taxonomy Wizard then creates and saves the required files and walks you through selecting the entry points of the taxonomy you are extending.

-Once you click finish, XMLSpy displays the newly created taxonomy files in XBRL view, where you can continue editing and refining the taxonomy in a graphical manner.
+Once you click finish, XMLSpy displays the newly created taxonomy files in the XBRL Viewer, where you can continue editing and refining the taxonomy in a graphical manner.
 The XBRL Taxonomy Wizard is an invaluable time saver - even if you're new to XBRL.